Sydney Day Nursery Association

-The Sydney Day Nursery Association was formed in Sydney, Australia on 3 August 1905.
+The Sydney Day Nursery Association was an Australian organisation established in Sydney on 3 August 1905 to provide long day care for young children.
+It was the first organised provider of such services in New South Wales, created in response to the growing needs of working-class families during the early 20th century.
+The Association later evolved into SDN Children's Services and continues to operate in New South Wales and the Australian Capital Territory.

 History

 Formation

 It was the first organised long day care in New South Wales.

 In the early 1900s in Sydney, working-class women in the role of sole or co-family breadwinner had no options for professional long day child care.
 In 1905, a group of politicised and energetic women from Sydney's affluent families formed the Sydney Day Nursery Association to meet the need for long day care for babies and infants.
 On 3 August 1905, they held a meeting "for the purpose of organising a movement to establish a Creche".

 On 7 December 1905, these well-connected women opened the Association's first long day nursery in a terrace house at 126 Dowling Street, Woolloomooloo.
 From the outset the Association appointed trained staff.
 Its first employee was qualified nurse Matron Sarah Breden, one of the first professionally trained nurses in New South Wales.
 For threepence a day, children were bathed, fed, clothed and cared for, from 7.00am to 6.30pm.